serverpod/serverpod_docs/docs/05-concepts/06-database/03-relations/01-one-to-one.md

 # One-to-one

-One-to-one (1:1) relationships represent a unique association between two entities, there is at most one entity that can be connected on either side of the relation.
+One-to-one (1:1) relationships represent a unique association between two entities, there is at most one model that can be connected on either side of the relation.
 This means we have to set a **unique index** on the foreign key in the database.
 Without the unique index the relation would be considered a one-to-many (1:n) relation.

 ## Defining the Relationship
 In the following examples we show how to configure a 1:1 relationship between  `User` and `Address`.